Marine Park (Brooklyn park): History

 The salt and fresh water mixture of the nature preserve and trail on the park land has had its own history.
 In the 18th century, George Washington made a stop for several days on the land nearby.
 There was a gristmill on the water at the time; in 1938, the mill burned down to the water level, leaving only the low tide wood pilings across the water that can be seen to this day.
 In the mid-20th century, the area was abused by trash and abandoned cars.
 At one point, it became a landfill, and trash piled to 60 ft in certain areas.
 After a massive cleanup effort in the 1990s, the area was restored to its former glory, with exception of a few rusty car parts riddling the area and teens littering and causing arson to the dry tall Phragmites from time to time.

 The park gained its land mass as a dump, leading to so many rats in the area that local children hunted them with bows and arrows in the 1960s.
 One neighborhood boy was bitten by a rat in his sleep.

 Recreational facilities were built in the decades to follow, including the Pratt-White athletic field (1939) that was dedicated to the two fathers of Marine Park.
 A 210 acre golf course opened in 1963, and the John V. Lindsay Model Airport was dedicated in 1971.
 The golf course was designed by renowned course architect Robert Trent Jones and hosts several pro-am golf tournaments, including the Brooklyn Open and the Jamaica Open NY Golf Tournament.
 New ballfields were opened in 1979 and named for baseball-loving NYPD Officer Rocco Torre in 1997.
 Nature trails established along Gerritsen Creek in 1984-85 invite parkgoers to observe a wealth of flora and fauna.
 Ongoing improvements at the end of the 20th century include the reconstruction of basketball, tennis, and bocce courts; of baseball fields; and of Lenape Playground at Avenue U. A new nature center opened in 2000, and the Carmine Carro Community Center opened in 2013.

+Eight pickleball courts were completed in 2023, but they were beginning to deteriorate by 2025.